opf/openproject/docs/system-admin-guide/design/README.md

 Aside from uploading logos and icons, you can also customize the colors used within your OpenProject environment.

-To do this change the color values (entered as color hex code) under *Interface* tab.
-In order to find the right hex code for a color, you can use a website, such as [color-hex.com](https://www.color-hex.com/).
+To do this, enter the hex value for any color you would like to change.
+You can use a website like [htmlcolorcodes.com](https://htmlcolorcodes.com/color-picker/) to help you find the perfect color.
 You can see the selected color in the preview area next to the color hex code.
 Therefore, it is possible to see the selected color before saving the changes.

 > [!TIP]